Roblox/creator-docs/content/en-us/physics/index.md

 ## Adaptive Timestepping

 The engine emphasizes best performance by automatically assigning assemblies to one of three simulation rates.
 For scenarios featuring complex mechanisms like tanks, you can improve stability by setting a fixed timestep.
 See [Adaptive Timestepping](../physics/adaptive-timestepping.md) for more information.

+## Sleep System

+When an assembly is not moving or accelerating, the Roblox physics engine improves performance by automatically stops simulating the assembly.
+See [Sleep System](../physics/sleep.md) for a detailed description of the sleep system.